0xsquid/squidswap-abi-example/README.md

 # Squidswap ABI Example Project

 This projects demonstrates the interation into squidswap using the contract ABI.
-This is ment to be a early access pre-view.
+This is meant to be a early access pre-view.
 We are currently developing an API to simplifiy trade data generation as well as an SDK which bundles required contract interactions.